Working with Data

 Formatting is the process of converting an instance of a class (numeric, string, date-time) to its string representation.
 You can output expression results to your reports using expression tags, which has no special name and consists of the following elements:

-enclosed by square brackets. - An optional
+• An expression enclosed by square brackets.

-string enclosed by double quotes and preceded by the “:
+• An optional format string enclosed by double quotes and preceded by the “:” character.

 The complete syntax of a formatting expression is shown below: